-The pension deficit records a deterioration of £1.450m on the position recorded in March 2015 because the financial assumptions are less favourable than last year.
+The pension deficit records a decrease of £1.450m which is an improvement on the position recorded in March 2015 because the financial assumptions are more favourable than last year.

 Business Environment and Risks

 During 2015/16, in response to initial signs of economic recovery in the UK, the Chancellor in the July 2015 Budget announced that an additional £83billion would be available for public service revenue budgets over the next 4 years.
 This created some optimism that anticipated reductions in pressured revenue budgets would in part, be mitigated.